 Having certain plants in your home may improve your indoor air quality.
 A peace lily, ficus, bamboo palm, rubber plant, or lady’s palm can absorb and filter airborne toxins, providing you with cleaner air inside your home.

-If you notice that your mouth and throat feel itchy after eating particular raw fruits, nuts, or vegetables, your reaction may not be caused by the produce you’re eating, but by pollens that have contaminated their skin.
+If you notice that your mouth and throat feel itchy after eating particular raw fruits, nuts, or vegetables, your reaction may not be caused by the product you’re eating, but by pollens that have contaminated their skin.
 Before eating, cook or peel your fresh foods to eliminate pollen proteins that may be causing your symptoms.

 Supplement Vitamin D